idelchi/godyl/docs/configuration/tools.md

       # Specifies the path for the `go install` command.
       # Useful when the installable is not in the default path (e.g `cmd/<tool>` or `.`).
       command: cmd/envprof
+      # Whether to download and install Go if not available locally.
+      download_if_missing: true
   # Run custom commands after the installation (or only commands if `source.type` is `none`).
   commands:
     # The list of commands to run.